francois/komando/README.md

       # The #transaction block can be used to root your transation differently.
       # The default #transaction block simply yields - no transactions will be
       # processed.
-The komodo-active_record gem will root your transactions
+The komando-active_record gem will root your transactions
       # against ActiveRecord::Base#transaction.
       transaction do
         AdUnit.transaction do